-This simple egg bake is perfect for a crowd, this one cooks in well under an hour.
+A creamy and delicious gluten-free breakfast casserole that is deceptively simple to make.
+This simple egg casserole is perfect for a crowd, this one cooks in well under an hour.
 Making it perfect for holidays and family gatherings.
 But it also reheats like a dream, making it an ideal savory meal prep breakfast recipe.

 This post may include affiliate links.
 Please read my disclosure policy.

-- Spices- salt, black pepper, and a dash of dry mustard
+- Spices- Just salt, black pepper, and a dash of dry mustard

 You may be tempted to add meats and veggies to this keto breakfast casserole.
-I get it, but I do truly prefer the simple version.
+I get it, but I truly prefer the simple version.
 It is creamy and rich, like souffle.

 While your oven is preheating prepare the casserole dish by greasing it with butter.
 The key to this breakfast egg bake is to layer the ingredients so it puffs up just the right amount.

-The first layer is the cheese.
-Spread the swiss cheese in the bottom of the casserole dish.
+- The first layer is the cheese.
+Spread the shredded cheese in the bottom of the casserole dish.
 Next, you will cut the stick of butter into small chunks.
 Spread out over the cheese.
-Whisk together the milk and wine.
-Pour half the mixture over the cheese and set aside.

-Bake until the eggs are slightly puffed and just set, approximately 35 to 40 minutes.
+- Bake until the eggs are slightly puffed and just set, approximately 35 to 40 minutes.
 Beginning checking at 30 minutes, then every few minutes until the center is just slightly jiggly.
 Rest for 5 minutes before cutting into squares, garnish with chives.

 - Make sure your oven is fully preheated before placing the casserole in the oven.

 - When in doubt, go with a larger pan versus a smaller one.
 This casserole is meant to be a more elegant thinner breakfast dish.
-Not an overstuffed casserole (which we love, just not what this recipe was meant to be).

 - The recipe calls for swiss cheese but my favorite is a 50/50 mix of swiss and gruyere.